 This whole chicken in the Air Fryer, aka Brathendl in Luftfritteuse, is so delicious!
-It's so quick, easy, and flavorful!
+It's so quick, flavorful, and done the easy way!
 There's something so lecker about the flavors and crispy textures on this chicken recipe.

 Doesn't that look amazing?
 It sure does taste yummy.
-I made this roast chicken in the Instant Vortex Plus Air Fryer Oven and it was so easy, really!
-I know it may seem complicated looking and sometimes it can be tricky to decide which spices to use.
+I made this whole roast chicken in the Instant Vortex Plus Air Fryer Oven and it was so easy, really!
+If I could, I'd give this fryer a 5-star rating!
+I know it may seem complicated-looking and sometimes it can be tricky to decide which spices to use.
 Or which ones are German.
 We all love to add some German flair to our dishes.

-Follow my hints and tips to help you along the way as you make your own roast chicken.
+Follow my hints and tips to help you along the way as you make your own air fryer rotisserie chicken.
+If it doesn't turn out just how you want it to the first time around, don't sweat it!
+With time and practice, you'll have some yummy, tender, and juicy meat to share with the whole family.
 So let's get our aprons on and head to the kitchen!

 But first ... let's get to know our equipment.